20 Female Patriots of the American Revolution

 Agent 355

-Some historians believe Agent 355 was a woman of high social standing, which gave her access to British officers and sensitive information.
-Her ability to pass along intelligence without arousing suspicion was critical to the success of the Culper Ring.
-It is believed she was eventually captured by the British and may have died aboard one of their prison ships.
-Though her identity remains unknown, Agent 355 is remembered as a symbol of the silent, brave women who risked everything in service to the Patriot cause.
+Historians have speculated that she was a woman of high social status, which allowed her access to British officers and sensitive information.
+She is thought to have been captured by the British and may have died on one of their prison ships.
+Agent 355’s true identity is still unknown, but she is remembered as a symbol of the many anonymous women who risked their lives for the Patriot cause during the war.

 Nancy Hart